jasonpereira96/os-notes/imp.md

 - boot - how does it work?
 - what is a bootloader and its relationship to BIOS
 - how do we start running?
-- What is happening in the execution from the entry point in the kernel all the way until you start running the first - user program init-
+- What is happening in the execution from the entry point in the kernel all the way until you start running the first user program init
-- configure the har- dware in various ways, in particlar the interrupt tables-
+- configure the har- dware in various ways, in particlar the interrupt tables
 - initial page table-
 - once we've started running init -  we have another page table
 - the free list of free pages